 Environment, Territory and Society

-The ETS research group hosts sociologists, geographers, planners, anthropologists and historians.
-This practice interdisciplinary and critical analyses of the social, territorial and governance dynamics underlying socio-ecological challenges and possible transition and transformative pathways to a more just and sustainable society.
-It also often hosts guest-researchers from universities abroad, as well as actively participating in ULisboa's knowledge transfer platforms: Colleges (Food, Farming & Forestry, Mind-Brain) and thematic networks (Agro, Ocean, Mobility).
+The ETS Research Group (ETS RG) hosts sociologists, geographers, urban planners, anthropologists, demographers, among others.
+The group practices interdisciplinary and critical analyses of the social, territorial and governance dynamics underlying socio-ecological challenges and possible transition and transformative pathways to a more just and sustainable society.
+It also often hosts guest-researchers from universities abroad, as well as actively participating in ULisboa's knowledge transfer platforms: Colleges (College F3, Food Farming Forestry of ULisboa).
 ETS' open science and public engagement tool – OBSERVA (Environment, Territory and Society Observatory) targets different audiences.

-The Research Group Environment, Territory and Society's main objective is to develop interdisciplinary research and critical analysis of the dynamics, social, territorial and governance underlying socio-ecological challenges and the transition paths to more just and sustainable societies.
+The Environment, Territory and Society RG's main objective is to develop inter-and-trans-disciplinary research and critical analysis of the dynamics, social, territorial and governance underlying socio-ecological challenges and the transition paths to more just and sustainable societies.
 It brings together researchers with backgrounds in sociology, geography, planning, anthropology and history, among others.

 - ENVIRONMENT and CLIMATE CHANGE, with a focus on social representations, socio-ecological and political implications of environmental dynamics, as well as on processes of mitigation and adaptation to climate change at local and regional scales.
 Involvement of stakeholders and communities is promoted in order to foster processes of social learning and self-organization in matters such as climate and coastal vulnerability, water and waste management, sea and biodiversity, public health and lifestyles, as well as the use of natural resources and socio-environmental equity.
 It also addresses the social and cultural aspects of energy: uses, acceptance of technologies, energy poverty, transformative energy practices.